MIROC-DOC/model_description/md_en/p-grav.md

 $$

-However, the $U_{k+1/2}$,
-. of the wind velocity vector at each layer,
-It is the magnitude of the projective component of the lowest level with respect to the direction of the horizontal wind,
+Note that $U_{k+1/2}$ is the magnitude of the projective component of the wind speed vectors for each layer relative to the direction of the lowest level of the horizontal wind,

 $$
   U_{k+1/2} = \frac{{\mathbf v}_{k+1/2}